-Kent State has one of the safest campuses in the United States, but we want students to be informed and proactive in order to stay safe.
+Kent State University continues to be one of the statistically safer college campuses when compared with others with similar populations and geographic areas, but we want students to be informed and proactive in order to stay safe.
 Informed and proactive students are the first line of defense in keeping the campus a safe and secure place to live and learn.

 Safety Tips for Your Student

 - Lock your door at all times– even if you go down the hall for just a few minutes to visit a friend.
 Do not prop security doors open.